Plan the perfect craft room using these tips and tricks! You’re definitely not going to want to miss this craft room organizing challenge!

 - Take before pictures.
 It doesn’t matter if your space is a disaster.
 That’s actually kind of the point.
-Throughout the next year, you’re going to want to give up more than once and the easiest way to talk yourself down is to take a good, hard look at how far you’ve come.
+Throughout the next year, you’re going to want to give up more than once and the easiest way to talk yourself down is to take a good, hard look at just how far you’ve come.
 Print them and put them with your weekly checklist.

 - Clean off your desk.
 Right now, I honestly don’t care what you do with everything that’s on it, just make some space.
 If you feel motivated to put it all away, bonus points for you.
 Either way, you need somewhere to work through these challenges and your desk is the most logical choice.

-Here the deal.
-From this point forward, you’re going to commit to spending 5-10 minutes in your space once or twice each day.
+Here’s the deal.
+From this point forward, you’re going to commit to spending 5-10 minutes in your craft workspace once or twice each day.
 During that time, you’re going to clean off your desk and put everything that’s ended up in your basket or bin where it actually belongs.

-It’s unlikely that you’ll be able to get every thing finished in that time, especially when it comes to organizing things like paper and digital photos, but it’s definitely a step in the right direction.
+It’s unlikely that you’ll be able to get everything finished in that time, especially when it comes to organizing things like paper and digital photos, but it’s definitely a step in the right direction.